Changissnz/selfinterest/README.md

 of gravity, man and woman alike have always sought to be equated with some ways.
-The most fundamental cause for this desire to seek the representative position is that since man and woman are both human beings, this cause is that human beings are bound to be "political animals" in their interactions with one another, with regards to their expectations and the actual of other expectations.
+The most fundamental cause for this desire to seek the representative position is that since man and woman are both human beings, this cause is that human beings are bound to be "political animals" in their interactions with one another, with regards to their expectations and the actual of others' expectations.